ArcDelta/RHH-Ports/ports/released/deadcells/README.md

 # Dead Cells - Retro Handhelds Port

 ## Requirements
 Hashlink engine requires OpenGL 3.3 minimum.
-GL4ES does not support this minimum version, so you must use a mainline linux device with a compatible OpenGL version.
-This port is tested and verified functional for RockNIX on Retroid Pocket systems.
+GL4ES does not support this minimum version.
+Since Dead Cells doesn't use geometry shaders, the launch script spoofs OpenGL 3.3 so the game runs.
+However!

+This port is tested and verified functional for Rocknix on Retroid Pocket systems.
+On the RG353V, it hit a vram memory limit on loading a save file.
+Other devices are untested.

 ## Installation
 You *MUST* use GOG Linux data!